vertragus/hydra/Solid_Angle/README.md

 ### Description
 Compute the solid angles subtended by mesh(es) from a bunch of input viewpoints.

-Grasshopper component for simple cases + external python script for computational intensive calculations
+Grasshopper component for simple cases + external python script for computational intensive calculations.

+You can find the Python component [here](https://github.com/vertragus/solidangle)

 This file has been submitted by [vertragus](https://github.com/vertragus)